 Markets have decreased the implied probability of such a rate hike, compared to what it was before the report.
 That’s just Mr. Market’s bipolar nature.
 The 6-month moving average of payrolls was 189k last month; it is 175k now.
 The 12-month average is exactly unchanged at 204k.
 There’s nothing here that is out of the ordinary.
 But if your attitude was that rates should rise because they need to be returned to neutral, then a 151k monthly Non-Farm Payrolls shouldn’t affect that decision.
 And if your attitude was that the economy might be weakening, and can’t sustain a rate hike, the number doesn’t change your attitude either.
 So, while Mr. Market has changed the implied probability, I seriously doubt Dr. Yellen wavered at all.

 The problem is that we don’t know what Dr. Yellen (and let’s be clear, hers is the only vote which matters) was thinking prior to the number.
 We don’t know her priors.
 But, unless the data appreciably strengthens or weakens between now and September 21st, we will know her priors after we see the results from the meeting.
-My guess continues to be that the Chairman’s operating assumption is that low rates do more good than harm, and that therefore a hike in rates is unlikely until inflation (already above the Fed’s target, and rising) gets quite a bit more above the Fed’s target, or market interest rates signal restlessness with the Fed’s course.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+My guess continues to be that the Chairman’s operating assumption is that low rates do more good than harm, and that therefore a hike in rates is unlikely until inflation (already above the Fed’s target, and rising) gets quite a bit more above the Fed’s target, or market interest rates signal restlessness with the Fed’s course.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.